Lockdown Economy Chinese Entrepreneurs

 Xiang Shi, the CEO of Alchemy Pay, an international payment service, thinks that changing their business model and embracing an online strategy were the steps that allowed them to survive during the lockdown .
 Prior to COVID-19, they offered online and face-to-face service to consumers.
 Since the lockdown, they focused only on online services, started promoting their products via social media and developed an app.

 Some small companies tried to run their business online and post ads on social media to attract consumers.
 But with the lack of experience and professional advice, they faced more risk than benefits navigating the digital world.
-For example, Charlie Huang, the owner of talent education school in Taiwan, says that despite successfully moving services online, he still needs professional help.
+For example, Charlie Huang, the owner of talent education school in Taiwan Province of China, says that despite successfully moving services online, he still needs professional help.
 He is looking for assistance with development of his long-term digital strategy, that would make his company more competitive .

 The digital needs vary from company to company.
 Some face challenges in developing their online services, others need help with online marketing.
 In their interviews, Yueai Dong, the owner of a health business, and Felicity Chen, the owner of a food manufacturing company, explain that they need government to help them promote their services .